deptofdefense/move.mil/CONTRIBUTING.md

 1. Install development dependencies as outlined above.
 1. Create a feature branch for the code changes you're looking to make: `git checkout -b your-descriptive-branch-name origin/master`.
 1. _Write some code!_
-1. Run the application and verify that your changes function as intended: `bundle exec rails server`.
+1. Run the application and verify that your changes function as intended: `bin/rails server`.
-1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `bundle exec rake spec`.
+1. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `bin/rake spec`.
 1. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`. _(See [this excellent article](https://chris.beams.io/posts/git-commit/) for tips on writing useful Git commit messages.)_
 1. Push the branch to your fork: `git push -u origin your-descriptive-branch-name`.
 1. Create a new pull request and we'll review your changes.